QuestCraftPlusPlus/QuestCraft/README.md

 # Welcome to the QuestCraft Github!
 **[Support us on Patreon!](https://patreon.com/QuestCraftXR)**

-First off, you most likely want to install QuestCraft.
-If you would like to get going instantly then please go to the release page for **[QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/latest)** and download the APK to your computer or mobile device.

 ### We are partnered with BisectHosting!
 Support us by going to their **[website](https://bisecthosting.com/xrcraft)** and using code "xrcraft" at checkout to get 25% off of any server over 3GB.

 ![sponsor image](/partnerimage.png)